vigetlabs/blendid/README.md

   - Quickly deploy `public` folder to gh-pages (`gulp deploy` task)

 # Basic Usage
-This has been tested on Node 0.12.x - 4.2.4, and should work on newer versions as well.
-File an issue if it doesn't!
 Make sure Node installed.
 I recommend using [NVM](https://github.com/creationix/nvm) to manage versions.
+This has been tested on Node 0.12.x - 5.9.0, and should work on newer versions as well.
+File an issue if it doesn't!

 #### Install Dependencies
 ```